 This warm-you-up neck cowl will get you through the wicked weather in style.
 It’s like a mini scarf that buttons around your neck.
 Ours is smooth flannel on the outside and soft luxury fleece on the inside.
 Toasty times two!

 Got a minute?
 Make a belt!
 These fashion-in-a-flash cuties go from start to finish in less than 30 minutes.
 It’s an excellent excuse to use those decorative stitches hiding on your sewing machine.
-We recommend a dense stitch pattern in a wide width.

 Learn contortion pleating, which involves twisting the gauze into a bound bundle then drying it in a conventional dryer or a microwave prior to final air drying.
 Learn to crinkle, then learn to make this gorgeous tasseled scarf.